DaveBenham/VenomModules/README.md

 A custom default value overrides the factory default whenever a parameter is initialized.
 An additional parameter menu option is added to restore the factory default whenever a custom default is in effect.

 [Return to Table Of Contents](#venom)

+## Venom Expander Modules
+A number of Venom modules do not do anything on their own, but rather augment the functionality of another module when placed beside it.

+VCV Rack supports two different mechanisms for implementinig expander modules:
+- Both the parent (base) module and the expander perform work, and they communicate with each other via messages that introduce sample delays, much as cables do in VCV Rack.
+- The base module does all the work, accessing the expander inputs, outputs, and controls directly.
+This does not introduce any sample delays.

+All Venom expanders are implemented using the second method where the base module directly accesses the expander, so Venom expanders do not introduce sample delays.

 ## Acknowledgments
 Special thanks to Andrew Hanson of [PathSet modules](https://library.vcvrack.com/?brand=Path%20Set) for setting up my GitHub repository, providing advice and ideas for the Rhythm Explorer and plugins in general, and for writing the initial prototype code for the Rhythm Explorer.